flowd-org/flowd/docs/oci-addons.md

 ## Security profiles for add-ons

-When extracting add-ons, flowd applies the same security profiles as for other
+When extracting add-ons, flwd applies the same security profiles as for other
 operations:

 - `secure`: only images from allowed registries are accepted; signature